 17. Every picture of you on social media shows you with a drink in your hand

-18. You only hangout with people who like to drink or you plan your social life around alcohol
+18. You only hangout with other people who also like to drink, or you plan your social life around alcohol

-19. Your drinking has taken a toll on your physical health, changed your appearance, and you still continue to drink
+19. Your drinking has taken a toll on your physical or mental health or has negatively changed your appearance, yet you still continue to drink on a daily basis

-20. When you start drinking, you can’t stop and you always want “one more” drink
+20. When you start drinking, you can’t stop and you always want “just one more” drink

-21. You regularly experience not only physical withdrawal after drinking, but also emotional issues, such as depression and anxiety
+21. You regularly experience not only physical withdrawal after drinking, but also emotional issues, such as depression, guilt, shame, stress, or anxiety

-Some people have experienced Alcohol Use Disorder and have been able to come through it on their own.
+Some people have experienced an Alcohol Use Disorder as described by the Mayo Clinic, and have been able to come through it on their own.
 However, a greater number of individuals that develop alcoholism won’t get better without treatment and support of some kind.

-If you regularly experience one or more of the above signs, but aren’t sure if you have an alcohol drinking problem, it might be time to see a specialist.
+For anyone who regularly experiences one or more of the 21 signs of a drinking problem listed above, but aren’t sure if you, or a friend or family member have an addiction to alcohol, it might be time to see a specialist.

 The most important signs to recognize are 1) developing a heavy tolerance to alcohol and 2) having withdrawal symptoms when not drinking.
 If you need a drink to avoid shaking and to steady the hands after a day or night of drinking alcohol, this is a clear sign of withdrawal.